RaidcoreGG/api-cdi/AddonHost/API/README.md

 To register your own Resource you will have to pass an identifier and its size to the `ShareResource()` function, Nexus will allocate that memory for you and you can write to it freely.
 Let's extend the `Load()` function, once more.

+> **Important**
+Your identifier will be usable as it was given e.g. `DL_MYSHAREDDATA`, however internally the process ID will be appended e.g. `DL_MYSHAREDDATA_12345` this ensures multiboxing compatibility.
+You don't have to do anything else.

 `ModuleMain.cpp`
 ```cpp
 #include "Shared.h"